 Some strengthening exercises to start with are scapular squeezes, prone I, and prone T’s.

-A program like this should be done consistently and should be progressed as it gets easier.
-Physical therapy can be helpful in determining when to start progressing if you’re unsure.
-I would do a program with these exercises daily.
-The strengthening portion can be done every other day and you can start to incorporate other exercises, like rows, over time.
-You can also add weight to exercises that are fairly easy as long as you can maintain proper form.
+A program like this should be done consistently and progress as it gets easier.
+Physical therapy can help determine when to start progressing if you’re unsure.
+I recommend performing a program with these exercises daily.
+The strengthening portion can be done every other day, and you can start incorporating other exercises, like rows, over time.
+You can add weight to fairly easy exercises as long as you maintain proper form.
 The stretches can be done multiple times during the day.

-If you decide to go the physical therapy route, a typical visit includes a manual therapy component.
-This involves manually stretching, soft tissue massage, and joint mobilizations.
-We can also add in Kinesio taping to help decrease pain and increase awareness of the muscles involved.
+A typical visit includes a manual therapy component if you go the physical therapy route.
+This involves manual stretching, soft tissue massage, and joint mobilizations.
+We can also add Kinesio taping to help decrease pain and increase awareness of the muscles involved.
 I’ve used this on upper traps to get them to relax due to compensation because of pain or limitation contributing to poor posture.
-We also utilize modalities such as moist hot packs to get muscles to relax, and ultrasound, ice packs, and electrical stimulation to decrease pain.
+We also utilize modalities such as moist hot packs to get muscles to relax and ultrasound, ice packs, and electrical stimulation to decrease pain.

-Upper back pain is a common complaint by those working at a desk, traveling, or performing tasks that require you to sit for long periods.
-Strengthening weak muscles and stretching out tight muscles can help increase your body’s tolerance for those types of jobs.
-Other ways to deal with upper back pain is looking at ergonomic options or possibly a standing desk.
-This will allow you control of how much you want to sit and stand during the day.
-If trying these back pain therapy exercises alone for a period of time doesn’t decrease your pain, then I would look into getting a physical therapy consultation to make sure you can get back to being pain-free and back to what you want to do.
+Upper back pain is a common complaint by those working at a desk, traveling, or performing tasks that require sitting for long periods.
+Strengthening weak muscles and stretching out tight muscles can help increase your body’s tolerance for those jobs.
+Another way to deal with upper back pain is looking at ergonomic options or possibly a standing desk.
+This will allow you to control how much you want to sit and stand during the day.
+If trying these back pain therapy exercises alone for a period of time doesn’t decrease your pain, I would look into getting a physical therapy consultation to ensure you can get back to being pain-free and back to what you want to do.